 From direct methods like data recovery software to indirect methods like the DNS cache, there are multiple ways of recovering your deleted Chrome history.
 Let’s explore them one by one.

-Check Your Google Account Activity
+Method 1: Check Your Google Account Activity

 The History file stored on your computer is not the only place Google stores a record of your browsing activity.
 Your Google account itself contains a log of your online activity, including the websites you have visited and the search terms you have used.